horihiro/azure-custom-role-generator/README.md

 }
 ```

-If you already have a definition JSON file, `--append-to` options inserts actions from `az` to the definition JSON file.
+If you already have a definition JSON file, `--append-to` options appends actions from `az` to the definition JSON file.

 ```sh
 $ cat /path/to/existing_role_definition.json